-To date, the virus has infected nearly 3 million Americans, according to the Johns Hopkins University Coronavirus Resource Center.
+To date, the virus has infected more than 6.6 million Americans, according to the Johns Hopkins University Coronavirus Resource Center.
 An estimated 30 million Americans do not have health insurance.

 "It is apparent that many in our state have been exposed to this virus and that health insurance will be critical to those seeking treatment,” Pam MacEwan, the Washington Health Benefit Exchange chief executive officer, said in a statement.
 Washington was one of the states that has been hit hardest by the virus at the start of the outbreak.
 Its special enrollment period ended on May 8.